Pagudpud

 It is the northernmost settlement on Luzon Island and a popular tourist destination because of its resorts and beaches.
-In addition to tourism, people also make their living through farming, fishing and subsistence retailing.
+In addition to tourism, people also make their living through farming, fishing, and subsistence retailing.
 Recently, many windmills are erected in Barangay Caparispisan.

-Pagudpud was made a municipality on 14 February 1954 through the leadership of Constante Benemerito.
-It was Rafael "Totoy" Benemerito, son of Constante, who spearheaded the establishment of the first municipal hall, municipal health center, public plaza, and public market.
-It had previously been a part of the neighboring town of Bangui.
+History

+During World War II, the American submarine USS Stingray landed weapons on the coast of Sitio Bimmanaaw in barrio Caunayan to aid the Philippine resistance against Japan in 1944.

+Having previously been a part of the neighboring town of Bangui, Pagudpud was established as a separate municipality on 14 February 1954.